 It is my understanding that the Bill, if enacted, would make it a criminal act in Irish law for Irish persons or companies to sell to, import goods from or provide services to Israeli settlements.
 It would punish violators with up to five years in prison.
 There are potential economic impacts and we have to be pragmatic and realistic in terms of addressing these.
 These measures could be difficult to enforce since imports from Israel and the occupied Palestinian territories do not arrive in Ireland directly in many cases, but generally via other EU member states.
 Goods arriving in Ireland, therefore, would not always be subject to the usual standard checks.

-The Bill has drawn international attention, which is not a bad thing.
+The Bill has drawn international attention, which is not bad.
 If nothing else happens today, we are discussing this in our Parliament and it is drawing international attention.
 I took the time to look at international media coverage today and it is mentioned right across Europe and across the United States.
 There is talk about this House meeting today to discuss this important topic.
 That, in itself, is a good day's work.